 In the original sense of the word, a “brand” referred to the identifying marks ranchers burned into their cattle with hot irons to mark their ownership.
 Over time, these identifying marks became more widely used to represent businesses’ products and services, evolving into the logos of today.

 These days, we associate brands not only with easily recognizable icons like the Nike or Apple logos but also with the philosophy and ethos behind these famous companies.
-A brand does more than simply identify a product – it tells a story about the quality you can expect, what the company stands for,
+A brand does more than simply identify a product – it tells a story about the quality you can expect and what the company stands for.

 Branding is an indispensable aspect of marketing, and it doesn’t happen by accident.
 Successful brands have invested a lot of resources in crafting their identity and establishing the reputation they are known for by deliberately – and consistently – creating specific associations in the minds of their audience by telling stories and making memories.

 That’s how a logo, or a name, or a sound (shoutout to Netflix), can instantly convey trust and a thousand specific connotations.
 It’s how we know that Red Bull means “energy,” Patagonia means “sustainable,” Zappos means “great customer service.”

 A personal brand is no different, except that it’s applied to an individual instead of a corporation.
 Celebrities, politicians, and PR specialists have long understood the importance of a personal brand, but in the age of the internet, personal brands are no longer the sole domain of the rich and famous.
 Today, personal branding is considered essential for entrepreneurs, influencers, and job-seekers alike.

 Why Do You Need a Personal Brand?